kaustav8319/ads507/README.md

-## Heart Attack Prediction Project

-### Team:

-Kaustav ghosh Dastidar,
-Itzel Cruz,
-Subin An

-### 1. Introduction:
-This project aims to develop a predictive model that can accurately classify individuals based on their risk of experiencing a heart attack.
-Utilizing various clinical and demographic features, our model aims to assist healthcare providers in identifying high-risk patients for preventative interventions.

-### 2. Data:
-The dataset for this project comprises clinical records and demographic information of individuals, encapsulating features that are potentially indicative of heart disease risk.

-Data Attributes:
-Age: Age of the individual
-Sex: Gender of the individual
-ChestPainType: Type of chest pain experienced
-RestingBP: Resting blood pressure
-Cholesterol: Serum cholesterol
-FastingBS: Fasting blood sugar
-RestingECG: Resting electrocardiographic results
-MaxHR: Maximum heart rate achieved
-ExerciseAngina: Exercise-induced angina
-Oldpeak: ST depression induced by exercise relative to rest
-Slope: The slope of the peak exercise ST segment
-HeartDisease: Presence or absence of heart disease

-### 3. Exploratory Data Analysis:
-Initial data exploration steps included checking for missing values, duplicate entries, and understanding the distribution of the target variable (HeartDisease).
-A correlation analysis was performed to identify relationships between features.

-Visualizations:
-Distribution of Age vs. Heart Disease Risk
-Gender and Heart Disease Prevalence
-Impact of Chest Pain Type on Heart Disease Risk

-### 4. Data Visualization Libraries Used:
-Matplotlib
-Seaborn
-Plotly Express

-### 5. Modeling
-Various models were evaluated for their performance in predicting heart attack risk, including Logistic Regression, Decision Trees, and Random Forests.
-Performance metrics such as accuracy, precision, recall, and AUC-ROC were used to compare model efficacy.

-### 6. Insights & Recommendations:
-The analysis provided insights into key factors influencing heart attack risk and the effectiveness of different modeling approaches.
-Recommendations for healthcare interventions and areas for future research are discussed.

-### 7. Setup:
-Required Libraries:
-python
-Copy code
-import pandas as pd
-import numpy as np
-import matplotlib.pyplot as plt import seaborn as sns from sklearn.model_selection import train_test_split from sklearn.linear_model import Logistic Regression from sklearn.metrics import confusion_matrix, accuracy_score
-import plotly.express as px

-### To Run the Project:
-Clone the repository.
-Install the required libraries.
-Run the analysis notebook or scripts as detailed in the project's documentation.

-### Note:
-Ensure your data is correctly formatted and placed in the specified directories before executing the scripts.
-Refer to the project's Jupyter notebooks or Python scripts for any custom functions or detailed model training steps.
+# Heart Attack Prediction Project

+## Team Members
+- Kaustav Ghosh Dastidar
+- Itzel Cruz
+- Subin An

+## Project Overview
+The Heart Attack Prediction project aims to develop and evaluate machine learning models capable of predicting the risk of heart attacks.
+The project uses a comprehensive dataset to explore various factors influencing heart health and applies multiple machine-learning techniques to predict heart attack risk.

+## Dataset
+The dataset contains various attributes related to heart health, including age, sex, chest pain type, resting blood pressure, cholesterol levels, fasting blood sugar, rest ECG results, maximum heart rate achieved, exercise-induced angina, ST depression induced by exercise relative to rest, the slope of the peak exercise ST segment, number of significant vessels colored by fluoroscopy, and thalassemia.

+## Models Explored
+- Logistic Regression
+- Random Forest
+- Support Vector Machine (SVM)
+- K-Nearest Neighbors (KNN)
+- Naive Bayes
+- Ada Boost Classifier
+- XGBoost
+- Neural Network

+## Key Findings
+- The project revealed significant predictors of heart attack risk, highlighting the importance of various physiological and medical factors.
+- Machine learning models showed promising results in predicting heart attack risk, with some models achieving high accuracy.
+- The performance of the models indicates the potential of machine learning in supporting healthcare professionals in diagnosing and preventing heart attacks.

+## Conclusion
+The Heart Attack Prediction project demonstrates the capability of machine learning models to predict heart attack risk.
+However, the team notes the importance of further validation of unseen data to ensure the models' generalizability and applicability in real-world scenarios.

+## Future Work
+- Further refine models to address overfitting and improve prediction accuracy.
+- Validate the models on a broader and more diverse dataset to ensure their effectiveness across different populations.
+- Explore the integration of these models into healthcare systems for proactive heart health management.

+## Acknowledgments
+We thank our mentors and peers for their guidance and support throughout this project.

+---
+For more information or to contribute to this project, don't hesitate to contact the team members.